Phakic IOLs (Implantable Lenses)

 Also, phakic IOLs offer a permanent correction of myopia, unless the lens is surgically removed.

-Unlike contact lenses, you can't feel a phakic intraocular lens in your eye (much like you don't feel a dental filling for a cavity) and, apart from regular eye exams, phakic IOLs typically do not require any maintenance.
+Unlike contact lenses, you can't feel a phakic intraocular lens in your eye and, apart from regular eye exams, phakic IOLs typically do not require any maintenance.

-Verisyse IOLs typically aren't noticeable in the eye, though you may see the lens if you look closely in the mirror. - Visian ICL.
 The Visian ICL (Implantable Collamer Lens) marketed by Staar Surgical is a posterior chamber phakic IOL, meaning it is positioned behind the iris and in front of your natural lens.
-It received FDA approval in 2005 for correcting nearsightedness ranging from -3.00 to -20.00 D.
+The Visian ICL is approved for correcting nearsightedness ranging from -3.00 to -20.00 D.

 Because the Visian ICL is placed behind the iris, it is undetectable to the naked eye and can only be seen through a microscope.

 The Visian ICL is made of a soft, biocompatible collagen copolymer.
-Due to its flexibilty, the lens is able to be folded during implantation, allowing for a much smaller surgical incision.
+Due to its flexibility, the lens can be folded during implantation, requiring only a small surgical incision.

 The Visian ICL (Implantable Collamer Lens).

-For many people who are outside the treatment range of LASIK, phakic intraocular lenses can produce excellent results.
+People with moderate to severe nearsightedness may be better suited for phakic IOLs than LASIK surgery.
+For many people who are outside the treatment range of LASIK, phakic IOLs can produce excellent results.

 The study also found that patients who underwent phakic IOL implantation had better contrast sensitivity and were more satisfied with their outcome than LASIK patients.
 Neither technique caused significant complications that permanently affected vision.

-"Our findings suggest phakic IOLs are safer than excimer laser surgery for correcting moderate to high levels of short-sightedness," said lead author Allon Barsam, MD, of the Moorfields Eye Hospital NHS Foundation Trust in London.
+"Our findings suggest phakic IOLs are safer than excimer laser surgery [LASIK or PRK] for correcting moderate to high levels of short-sightedness," said study author Allon Barsam, an ophthalmologist at Moorfields Eye Hospital in London.

 After a thorough eye exam and health evaluation, your eye surgeon will advise on the best type of surgery for you.